Gaya/gaya.pizza/blog/contents/articles/testing-javascript-browsersync-mocha-phantomjs/index.md

 Let's say we want to create a JavaScript library that changes the text inside a given DOM element to something else.

-To know what to do next is to determine the way the library will be used and what the outcome should be.
+In order to know what to do next is to determine the way our module will be used and what the outcome should be.

-We'll call the library `TextChanger` which holds a method called `replaceText`.
+We'll call the module `TextChanger` which holds a method called `replaceText`.
 The `replaceText` method will accept two
 parameters: a DOM element and a string with text which will be placed inside.

 If we're going to follow a TDD approach we need to write tests for this method before even implementing the code of